FREE UK Delivery

 Harvey wall light with led reading lamp in polished nickel on white background.

-Hallways and Staircases:
+Hallways and Staircase Wall Lights:

-A row of wall lights can help create a welcoming path through your home and safely illuminating your stairs and landing.
+A row of wall lights can help create a welcoming path through your home and for safely illuminating your stairs and landing.

 Our Bombazine wall light in natural solid brass and opal glass blends elegance with practicality, especially in period-style homes.